edwardliu048/Edward-Liu/about.md

 The purpose of this page is to document my journey in becoming a professional electrical engineer in Ontario.

 # Outside of academia

+Yes, I have interests outside of engineering!

-I am a hobbyist cyclist and also runner.
+I am a hobbyist cyclist and also a runner.

 Current bike: 2013 Trek 7.5 FX - modified with Shimano 105 front and rear derailleurs